 Aromatherapy involves using essential oils for therapeutic benefits.
 Aromatherapy is known to aid in stress relief.
 You get to feel more relaxed and present.
 Research suggests that some scents usually change brain wave activity and consequently reduce stress hormones.
 When you are feeling stressed, light up a scented candle.
 Some calming scents that you can use to soothe yourself are rose, lavender, vetiver, neroli, bergamot, sandalwood, or frankincense.
 It doesn’t have to be a candle.
 If you do not fancy candles, you could use body products or diffusers to incorporate a little aromatherapy into your day.

 Yoga is a stress relief method that has grown in popularity due to its effectiveness in combating stress.
 Yoga increases body and breath awareness which in turn leads to stress reduction.
 Studies continue to show that yoga enhances mood and is an excellent way to treat depression and anxiety.
+Additionally, incorporating healing crystals into your meditation or yoga practice can be a great way to amplify the calming and therapeutic effects of these activities.
+For example, you may research the different types of blue gemstones for their calming properties, such as Lapis Lazuli for inner peace and serenity, Sodalite for intuition, and Blue Lace Agate for soothing energy.
+Using these types of stones for yoga or meditation can help produce feelings of serenity and contentment while also relieving stress.
 Yoga’s effect on the nervous system and stress response make it beneficial for dealing with stress and anxiety.
 You can even go on an adventure to a yoga retreat center with friends!
 Yes, it is one way to blend the effect of nature and yoga to relax your mind and muscles.